Jianningli/medshapenet-feedback/README.md

 **MEDSHAPENET FEEDBACK** offers a platform for researchers to contribute shapes, provide feedbacks (e.g., report corrupted shapes for removal) and showcase their own research/applications utilizing MedShapeNet.
-It is an important mean of communication for MedShapeNet developers, users and contributors
+It is an important mean of communication for MedShapeNet developers, users and contributors for continuously refining the database and promoting the translation of shape-realted methods from computer vision to medical applications.
+Shape contributors have the chance of being credited as collaborators of the MedShapeNet project.

 **Guidelines**  <br>